Wet dog food vs Dry dog food

 When choosing your pet's food, it is important to consider the quality you're buying.
 Cheaper products will contain a higher portion of lower quality ingredients which contain little nutritional value.
 Cheap, supermarket diets are basically the fast food equivalent for your pet and you may notice issues such as a dull, lacklustre coat, and large, bulky, smelly stools.

 Dogs fed on a diet with low nutritional value may develop habits such as eating faeces or strange items such as rocks, soil or grass, as their diet isn't providing sufficient quantities of vital minerals and nutrients.
 Behavioural concerns like aggression or anxiety may even ensue, if their bodies are starved of proper nutrition for long periods.
 Read more about how to judge a good pet food.

 Summary: What do we ultimately recommend?

 The optimum diet for most pets will be a combination of wet and dry foods.
 That said, so long as your dog drinks enough water, a solely dry food diet is fine.
 A solely wet food diet is only acceptable if you have great dental care on board, such as 6 monthly scale and polish procedures at your vet, or daily tooth brushing.
 Read more about gold standard Dental Care for dogs.

 What about raw meat?

-Supplementing raw meat into your dog's diet is ok, but only if it is very fresh.
+Supplementing raw meat into your dog's diet is fine, but only if it is very fresh.
 The reasoning behind feeding raw meat is usually to mirror your dog's natural diet, but remember that meat from the shops is not the same as freshly hunted meat.
 Meat from the butcher has been processed in an abbatoir, and often transported for days before being sold.
-If you really want to feed raw meat, best to go for a freeze-dried option, such as K9 Natural or Ziwi.